It is a collaborative group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.

 Irritant contact dermatitis

-This is the most common type of hand dermatitis and results from exposure of the skin to exogenous substances that erode, irritate, or damage the stratum corneum.
+This is the most common type of hand dermatitis and results from skin exposure to exogenous substances that erode, irritate, or damage the stratum corneum.

-Symptoms can occur in anyone and typically include burning, itching, and tenderness at the site of exposure to an irritant.
+Symptoms can occur in anyone and typically include burning, itching, and tenderness at exposure to an irritant.
 The palms, despite having a thicker stratum corneum, are frequently involved.

 The involvement of finger networks extending to the dorsal and ventral surfaces may also suggest this diagnosis.